GothenburgBitFactory/bugwarrior/bugwarrior/docs/other-services/tutorial.rst

 2. Initialize Service
 ---------------------

 There are two approaches here, depending on whether your service will be maintained in bugwarrior or will be maintained separately as a :doc:`third party service <third_party>`.
+We don't have a strict criteria, but the best candidates for services maintained within bugwarrior tend to satisfy most of the following considerations:

+- open source (or useful free tier)
+- popularity
+- maturity (not a new startup)
+- public API documentation

 If you're sure you're going to be upstreaming your service, clone the bugwarrior repo and create a python file with the name of your service in ``bugwarrior/services``.